rosschapman/internetross/blog.md

 }
 ```

-Our problematic code was buried in a large component tree where the inline function was wrapped in another constructor function and abstracted into a separate helper in a separate file and blah dee blah...you get the point.
+But in our case, the problem function invocation was buried in a nested component wrapped in a separate  constructor function and abstracted into a separate helper in a separate file and blah dee blah...you get the point.
 Our journey was starting miles from `render()`.

 Our code better resembled:

 ```javascript
 // Template.js